seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-12.md

-A clear instance of the use of this expression in this sense is found at the end of the *Samiddhisutta*, discussed in an earlier sermon.[^fn436] Venerable Samiddhi answered Venerable Sāriputta's catechism creditably and the latter acknowledged it with a "well-done", *sādhu sādhu*, but cautioned him not to be proud of it, *tena ca mā maññi*, "but do not be vain on account of it".[^fn437]
+A clear instance of the use of this expression in this sense is found at the end of the *Samiddhisutta*, discussed in an earlier sermon.[^fn436] Venerable Samiddhi answered Venerable Sāriputta's catechism creditably and the latter acknowledged it with a 'well-done', *sādhu sādhu*, but cautioned him not to be proud of it, *tena ca mā maññi*, "but do not be vain on account of it".[^fn437]

 The use of the prohibitive particle with reference to the world-view of the monk